-- 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
+- 1. Park the machine on a level surface, disengage the blade-control switch and engage the parking brake; refer to Engaging the Parking Brake (page 21). - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Adjust the anti-scalp rollers to 1 of the following positions: - Upper hole-use this position with the mower deck in the 63 mm (2-1/2 inches) and below the height-of-cut positions (Figure 24). - Lower hole-use this position with the mower deck in the 76 mm (3 inches) and above the height-of-cut positions (Figure 24).
+Adjust the anti-scalp rollers as shown in Figure 28.

+3. Bushing